MicrosoftDocs/defender-docs/articles/defender-for-cloud/software-inventory.md

 # Review the software inventory

 The Defender for Servers plan in Microsoft Defender for Cloud provides vulnerability scanning using Microsoft Defender Vulnerability Management.
-Microsoft Defender for Endpoint and Defender Vulnerability Management are integrated natively into Defender for Servers.
+Microsoft Defender for Endpoint and Defender Vulnerability Management are integrated natively into Defender for Cloud.

 The software inventory feature, provided by Defender Vulnerability Management, shows a list of known software in your organization, with security information about discovered applications.